sahilkhose/sahilkhose.github.io/_pages/about.md

 I am always open to research collaborations, so if you want to have a discussion about the projects I have worked on or about a potential collaboration, feel free to drop a mail.

 ## Recent Updates
+- 📆	Oct 23, 2021: Our paper - [Semi-Supervised Classification and Segmentation on High Resolution Aerial Images](https://arxiv.org/abs/2105.08655) got accepted at [Tackling Climate Change with ML workshop](https://www.climatechange.ai/events/neurips2021.html) at NeurIPS 2021!
+All 3 papers accepted at various workshops at NeurIPS2021!
+- 📆	Oct 21, 2021: Our paper - [XCI-Sketch: Extraction of Color Information from Images for Generation of Colored Outlines and Sketches](https://arxiv.org/abs/2108.11554) got accepted at New in ML, Deep Generative Models and Downstream Applications,Machine Learning for Creativity and Design workshops at NeurIPS 2021!
-- 📆	Oct 18, 2021: Our paper - [A Studious Approach to Semi-Supervised Learning](https://arxiv.org/abs/2109.08924) got accepted for poster presentation at [ICBINB workshop](https://i-cant-believe-its-not-better.github.io/neurips2021/) at NeurIPS 2021!
+- 📆	Oct 18, 2021: Our paper - [A Studious Approach to Semi-Supervised Learning](https://arxiv.org/abs/2109.08924) got accepted at [ICBINB workshop](https://i-cant-believe-its-not-better.github.io/neurips2021/) at NeurIPS 2021!
 - 📆	Oct 11, 2021: Added a [Feed section](https://sahilkhose.github.io/feed/) to share interesting insights and ideas that I come across.
 (Go read it!)
 - 📆	Oct 2, 2021: Released our 16th stream on YouTube - a amazing paper on [Zero-Shot Object Detection (BLC)](https://www.youtube.com/watch?v=JP6SjoLDrkc)
 - 📆	Sep 18, 2021: Our pre-print on distillation for semi-supervised learning is made public on arxiv: [A Studious Approach to Semi-Supervised Learning](https://arxiv.org/abs/2108.11554)